jaireens21/jaireens21/README.md

-- 👋 Hi, I’m @jaireens21
+- 👋 Hi, I’m @jaireens21, a budding web developer.

-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning React.

-- 📫 How to reach me jaireen.s21@gmail.com
+- 📫 Reach me at: jaireen.s21@gmail.com

 <!---
 jaireens21/jaireens21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.